wavemaker/docs/learn/app-development/dev-integration/chrome-developer-tool.md

 [![](/learn/assets/extension.png)](/learn/assets/extension.png)

-## Who can use WaveMaker Devtool

-All WaveMaker users who use Google Chrome to preview the application can install the **WaveMaker Devtool** extension and use it.

 ## Using the WaveMaker Devtool

 Once you install the extension and preview a WaveMaker application on Preview mode, you can:

 1. View the duplicate requests triggered on the page using the **Show only duplicates** option.
-2. Find the variable associated with each request along with the request URL.
+2. Find the **Variable** associated with each request along with the request URL.
-3. Switch to **All APIs** to view all the requests triggered by the page.
-By default, the **Core APIs** of the page are shown.
+3. You can switch to **All APIs** to view all the requests triggered by the page.
+By default, the page shows **Core APIs**.

 [![](/learn/assets/show-only-duplicates.png)](/learn/assets/show-only-duplicates.png)